pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 <br/>

-Database solution would be tricky here.
-Predictably, our goal is to build an application that provides real-time data insights based on a continuously growing dataset, which means scalability is a must.
+The database solution would be tricky here.
+Our goal is to build an application that provides real-time data insights based on a continuously growing dataset.
+So, scalability is a must.
 NoSQL databases can provide good scalability, but what follows is how to handle complex analytical queries.
+Unfortunately, NoSQL databases are not good at that.

 [image to be updated]

-Another possibility is we can use OLAP databases, ClickHouse, for example.
-It's a normal solution, and we believe ClickHouse can handle the analytical workload very well.
-But ClickHouse is not designed for serving online traffic.
-So if we choose it, we need to use another database for the online traffic.
+Another option is to use an OLAP database such as ClickHouse.
+ClickHouse can handle the analytical workload very well, but it is not designed for serving online traffic.
+If we chose it, we would need another database for the online traffic.

 [image to be updated]

-What about sharding the database and then building an ETL pipeline to keep syncing the new events to a data warehouse?
-Sounds workable.
+What about sharding the database and then building an extract, transform, load (ETL) pipeline to synchronize the new events to a data warehouse?
+This sounds workable.

 <br/>